Antiochian/Pathfinding-Algorithm/README.md

 Press space to pause/unpause the algorithm.
 Leftclick places/removes walls, and can be done at any time.

+Note: The program will refuse to run if the maze is impossible.

 Notes
 ----
 The main driver function, ```driver.py``` handles all the animation and contains the core loop/actual algorithm.
 The algorithm itsself is completely generalised to an abritrary number of dimensions, depending only on the ```Cell``` objects definition of "neighbourhood", but the visualiser program is 2D only.